 Title One Scholarship

-Mondays are our preferred day for those schools requesting a scholarship.
+Mondays and Tuesdays are our preferred days for schools requesting a scholarship.

-- Minimum group size is 20 and maximum group size is 100 - including students and chaperones.
+- Minimum group size is 20 and maximum scholarship award is for 100 students.

 Changes to a reservation must be obtained no later than one week in advance.
 Group contact must call (480) 800-3000, ext.
 206. Due to donation requirements, usage timelines, and available funds, approval for any increase in the number of students must be obtained in advance.
 Groups arriving with an unauthorized group size will need to submit payment for the additional students and/or adults upon arrival.
 Cash, business check, credit card or PO will be accepted.